bdon/protomaps2d/README.md

 Renders vector geometry tiles to 2D images.

+This project has been deprecated in favor of MapLibre GL JS and [protomaps-leaflet](https://github.com/protomaps/protomaps-leaflet).

 ## Motivation

 Zoomable maps have traditionally been served as 256x256 image tiles.
 These static image files have numerous drawbacks: